joejag/aws_exam_notes/databases.md

   - Writes are synchronous to standby database
   - In the event of maintaince window, DB failure, AZ failure it auto failsover
   - For failover, not for performance
-  - All DBs expect Aurora
+  - All DBs except Aurora
 - Read Replica
   - Async to read replicas
   - Configure EC2 to write to one and read from the other
   - You can have read replicas of read replicas (latency though)
   - Can promote a read replica to become their own standalone database
   - UseCase: Very heavy read workloads
-  - Two ways to improve perd: read replicas and Elasticache
+  - Two ways to improve perf: read replicas and Elasticache
   - Available for all DB types
   - Not for DR. Just Scaling.
 Must have auto backups turned on to work.
 Up to 5 read replicas
   - Can have Multi-AZ read replicas.
 Each read replica gets a DNS name